How often do you speak to people using your voice?

 It’s one of the many ways that we as people connect with each other.

-But what is a resonance disorder, and how can you manage it if you have one?
+But first, what is a resonance disorder, and how can you manage it if you have one?

-Keep reading to learn more about resonance disorders and to see if you might benefit from professional support.
+Keep reading to find out more about resonance disorders and to see if you might benefit from professional support.

 What Is Speech Resonance?

-Since resonance varies for vowels, oral consonants, and nasal consonants, and there are also variations across different languages and dialects, “normal” resonance takes cultural context into account.
+However, since resonance often varies across language and dialects, “typical” resonance takes cultural context into account.

 Most vowels and consonants in the English language are predominantly oral.